mansoure/mansoure.github.io/research/meccano/index.md

 permalink: /research/meccano/
 ---

-# Collaborative Sharing and Data Integration over Decentralized Graphs
+# Managing Linked Data at Scale: Querying, Integrating, and Sharing

 This project aims to develop an efficient system and software tools to make it easy for users to share datasets with each other and integrate data available at geo-distributed engines.
 The RDF data model allows interlinking entities from different Web sources, where each dataset is independently maintained and accessed via a SPARQL endpoint.
 Subsequently various applications in life sciences, government open data, decentralized social networks, and Internet of Things, which need to query RDF graphs across geo-distributed and independent endpoints, have emerged.
 State-of-the-art federated RDF systems usually support a small number of data sources by utilizing schema information.
 They often cause unnecessary data retrieval and communications, leading to poor scalability and response time; these systems cannot support the need of these emerging applications to access tens to hundreds of geo-distributed RDF datasets.